tiffanykarolineblum/tiffanykarolineblum/README.md

 ## Languages
 - German: Native
-- English: Fluent (second native language)
+- English: Fluent (near-native proficiency)

 <!---
 tiffanykarolineblum/tiffanykarolineblum is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.